aplteam/Tatin/docs/Introduction.md

 * The Tatin server runs on Windows (as a Service or a Docker container) and on Linux (as a Docker image).

+  In principle the server also runs on a Mac but the docker container has not been tested on a Mac.

 * Tatin is not compatible with SALT, although the extension `.dyalog` is supported.

   In particular Tatin requires source files to carry exactly one APL object, be that a function, an operator, an array, a class script, an interface script, or a namespace script.